In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Make the risotto

 Stir in the rice and cook until the edges of the rice look translucent, 1 to 2 minutes.
 Stir in 1 cup white wine or water and cook until slightly reduced, 1 to 2 minutes.
 Add the vegetable broth and 2 cups water.
-Bring to a boil, then reduce to a simmer and cook, stirring occasionally and adding up to 1 cup more water if dry, until the rice is tender and the liquid is mostly absorbed, 20 to 25 minutes.
+Bring to a boil, then reduce to a simmer and cook, stirring occasionally and adding up to 1 cup more water if dry, until the rice is tender and most of the liquid is absorbed, 20 to 25 minutes.

 While the risotto cooks, prepare the remaining ingredients.